starryxy/Data-Engineering/Project_5 YouTube Trending Videos ETL Pipeline/README.md

 - `stage_redshift.py` <br>
 script to create `StageToRedshiftOperator` that loads JSON formatted files from S3 to staging tables in Amazon Redshift
 - `load_table.py` <br>
-script to create `LoadTableOperator` that transforms data in staging tables and inserts into fact, dimension, analytical tables in Amazon Redshift; tables are emptied before inserting data
+script to create `LoadTableOperator` that transforms data in staging tables and inserts into fact, dimension, analytical tables in Amazon Redshift; tables are emptied (`TRUNCATE`) before inserting data
 - `data_quality.py` <br>
 script to create `DataQualityOperator` that checks if staging, fact, dimension, analytical tables contain at least 1 row of data